|

 variance of 1.
 The probability that a normal

-random variable with mean and variance
+random variable with mean

 is less than y

-is given by normal
+is given by normal evaluated at

 .

-is evaluated by use of the complementary error function, erfc.
-The relationship is:
+is evaluated by use of the complementary

-scalar value representing the argument
+x - a double scalar value representing the argument

 at which the function is to be evaluated.

-scalar value representing the probability
+double scalar value representing the probability

-that a normal variable takes a value less than or equal to x
+that a normal variable takes a value less than or equal to x.

-.public static double poisson(int k, double theta)
+public static double poisson(int k,

-evaluates the distribution function of a Poisson
+poisson evaluates the distribution function of a Poisson

-random variable with parameter theta
+random variable with parameter theta. theta,

 which is the mean of the Poisson random variable, must be positive.
 The

-probability function (with ) is
+probability function (with

 The individual terms are calculated from the tails of the